altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former energy engineer
- - I'm passionate about AI and scientific computing
+ - I'm passionate about FPGA, AI based systems and software engineering
  - I'm a cookery enthusiast, runner and traveler
  - I have an amazing wife and two cats